developer-zebra/developer-zebra-site/src/ehs/2-4/guide/settings/index.md

 * The data also is saved in the &lt;Applications&gt; section of the `enterprisehomescreen.xml` file as indicated above.
 * To remove a shortcut from user screen, delete the corresponding "link" tag from the config file.
 * Adding duplicate shortcuts for the same local or remote application is allowed.
+* Shortcuts intended for use by EHS must be added after EHS is installed and made the default launcher.
 * EHS does not check the validity of shortcuts; it's up to the administrator to ensure that shortcuts are valid in all circumstances.

 <b>Android Notes</b>: